Skip to content

 sudo ./wireguard-install.sh

-Once finished, the script will ask to create your first client.
-Enter a name like mobile_phone.
+Once the base installation finishes, the script will ask you to configure your first client.
+Give it a recognizable name like iphone or laptop and complete the setup.

 sudo nano /etc/wireguard/wg0.conf